 - Is there a smart controller installed?

 - Is the overall system pressure too high?

 - Should a water audit be performed?

-The checklist will help you identify opportunities for improvement and ways to reduce water bills.
+The checklist for the landscape irrigation system will help you identify opportunities for improvement and ways to reduce water bills.
 From this information, you should create a water management program that keeps water management at the front of your team’s mind.
 Some of the items you want to use are below:

 - Monthly wet checks.

 - Propose an action plan for savings for the customer.